callemein/ipython_robot_prototyping/README.md

 First, you need to have your ROS basic setup, use this tutorial: [http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

+PS.
+Ros and Anaconda do not cooperate very well.

 We will be working using python3 so install also: